benmvp/slides/2017/oscon/react-properly.md

 NOTES:
 - Props help clearly define the component's API
-- React doesn't require you to define `propTypes` for your props, but we require that they are defined
+- React doesn't require you to define `propTypes` for your props, but **we** require that they are defined
-- Help validate your data and that you're passing in the right stuff
+- Help validate your data and that ensure you're passing in the right stuff
 - Use `static` class property syntax to define `propTypes` (stage 2 public class fields)
 - Also don't use ambiguous like `PropTypes.object` or `PropTypes.array`